Australia So Much to See

 These pages will feature some of the wildflowers we have photographed in Western Australia, and where possible, identified.
 If you are able to help identify further flowers, or correct any I may have wrong, please contact us.

-HomeLists and Links > Nature in Australia > Alphabetical Wildflower Index > Wildflowers L-1
+HomeLists and Links > Nature in Australia > Alphabetical Wildflower Index > Wildflowers L

-Labichea lanceolata Tall Labichea, Cassia, Senna, Spiny Butterfly Bush
+Labichea lanceolata subsp.
+Labichea lanceolata, Tall Labichea, Cassia, Senna, Spiny Butterfly Bush

-A large shrub with Yellow flowers consiting of four overlapping yellow petals.
+A large shrub with Yellow flowers consisting of four overlapping yellow petals.
 There are maroon markings on the top petal.
 Elongated leaves give rise to the name

 A long flowering season centred on Spring